GET THE NOSE JOB SURGERY YOU’VE ALWAYS WANTED IN SYDNEY

 - Current medications

-One of Australian’s most well-known plastic surgeons, Dr Farhadieh will then discuss your aesthetic concerns, as well as any functional issues that may worry you.
+You can then discuss any aesthetic and functional concerns with Dr Farhadieh.
+As one of the few triple board certified plastic surgeons in Sydney, he strives to tailor a surgical plan that will best suit your face.
 After examination of your nose and facial features, a set of medical record photographs will be taken and all options will be discussed with you.

 Major complications are not common in rhinoplasty and all possible risks will be discussed with you at length during your consultation.
 Smokers are advised to stop smoking for at least 3–6 weeks both before and after surgery.
 You will need to stop taking any blood-thinning medications or alternative dietary supplements for at least 2 weeks prior to your nose surgery.